garrandall/popular-music-data/tracks/baby-come-close-smokey-robinson.md

 Oh, please be kind
 Let me touch your heart
 Let the fire start
-Ooh, so warm, so warm
+Oh, so warm, so warm

 Yeah, let the soft music play
 Please, darling, stay